espkz/pgr-gacha-sim/README.md

   - No uniqueness for five star and below weapons (~~but uh, do people really want to see what kind of five star they got?~~)

 ## TODO
-- Base weapon banner
-  - Similar to base unit banner where it goes up to Geiravor (2 patches behind)
-  - Uh... it also has Sirius (???)
-  - Otherwise percentages are the same as target weapon

 - Arrival banner
   - 70% target and other two target selectors (just to make it easier)